dcrankshaw/datascience-sp14/lab6/r-lab.md

   plot(1:length(mpg), mpg, type="b")
 ```

+###DIY
-DIY: Plot a scatter plot of mpg vs. weight.
+* Plot a scatter plot of mpg vs. weight.
 Also plot a histogram of the weights.
 What value for weight
 occurs most frequently ?
 How many times does it occur ?

 ## Linear Regression in R